woestijnvis/Learn-to-Program-The-Fundamentals-by-University-of-Toronto/Python Cheat Sheet.md

 def area(base, height)
     return base * height / 2

+# !!
+Note that a function can have multiple parameters. !!
 ```

-The general form of an function call:
+The general form for an function call:

 ```
 function_name(arguments, arguments)